Cycles of Fibromyalgia

 First things first "get rid of any activities that do not benefit you and those that do not require your direct participation."
 Let me say that again, if a thing does not honestly and truly need you to be a part of it, and doesn't give you any direct benefits ?
 Then say no, your not going, especially if the outing means having to put up with irritating people, or situations.
 Family/Friends who care about you, will understand.
 As above, if they are trying to push and or guilt trip you into meeting your " social" obligations, ignoring the cost in pain to you, then perhaps you need to limit contact with them.I mean, why make it so hard on yourself ?
 If it is just going to mean pain ... forget it.
 Our energy is too finite to waste.

 Do not let others assume either that since your disability has taken you off the work force for instance and "you don't have a job" that this means you are their patsy for whatever volunteer project they have going this week.
 Or that you would make a good, drop in baby-sitter, since you "don't have anything better to do."
 Say no to such people, loudly and firmly, before they even get any ideas that this is acceptable.

 You are not the local taxi who can pick up the kids from little league or any other "soccer mom" things, unless you enjoy doing them.
 Time for the S word people, that's right, the one we have spent years of our life avoiding.
-Know when it's time to be selfish and not feel the least bit of guilt for doing so.
+Know when it's time to be "considered" selfish and not feel the least bit of guilt about it.